-33 Assessment of plans and projects significantly affecting European sites.
+&lt;sup>33 Assessment of plans and projects significantly affecting European sites.
 Methodological guidance on the provisions of Article 6(3) and (4) of the Habitats Directive 92/43/EEC.
 European Commission Environment DG, November 2001.

-- ST1 Bassetlaw Spatial Strategy (10,047 total dwellings within the District as a whole for the lifetime of the Local Plan).
+- ST1 Bassetlaw Spatial Strategy (10,638 total dwellings within the District as a whole for the lifetime of the Local Plan 2020-2038).

 - ST2 Residential Growth in Rural Bassetlaw.

 - ST5 Worksop Central.

 - ST12 Visitor Economy.

-- 5.6 Given the increase in population described above, these policies have the potential to increase recreational pressure on the SAC.
+5.6 Given the increase in population described above, these policies have the potential to increase recreational pressure on the SAC.
 The SAC is designated for Old acidophilous oak woods.
-The Site Improvement Plan34 (SIP) recognises public access/disturbance as an issue and specifically relates this to the presence of the Sherwood Forest Visitor Centre.
+The Site Improvement Plan (SIP) recognises public access/disturbance as an issue and specifically relates this to the presence of the Sherwood Forest Visitor Centre.
 Potential effects on the qualifying habitat of the SAC arising from visitor pressure include:

 - Soil compaction.

 - Nutrient enrichment.

 - Direct loss of trees (vandalism/ health and safety).

 - Non-native species.

 - Altered ecological succession.

-- 5.7 Such impacts can affect the health of soils, tree roots and the associations with mycorrhizal fungi, which in turn can have impacts on the health of the veteran and ancient trees as well as emerging cohorts.
+5.7 Such impacts can affect the health of soils, tree roots and the associations with mycorrhizal fungi, which in turn can have impacts on the health of the veteran and ancient trees as well as emerging cohorts.
 Since preparation of the SIP, the visitor centre has been moved out of the SAC itself to Edwinstowe, in order to provide an opportunity for habitat restoration.
 Nevertheless, the visitor centre still represents a gateway to the forest and is only around 150m from the SAC.

-- 5.8 Therefore, the Local Plan could result in adverse effects on the integrity (AEoI) of the SAC habitats as a result of recreation.
-Bassetlaw District Council has commissioned a Recreational Impact Assessment for this site.
-This includes establishing zones of influence for the site.
-The Local Plan also states that this study will identify potential management and mitigation measures.
+5.8 Therefore, the Local Plan could result in adverse effects on the integrity (AEoI) of the SAC habitats as a result of recreation.
+Bassetlaw District Council commissioned a Recreational Impact Assessment for this site.
+This included establishing zones of influence for the site and identifying potential management and mitigation measures.

-- 5.9 Drawing on recommendations from earlier stages of HRA work for the Local Plan, Policy ST40: Biodiversity and Geodiversity requires housing development within the zones of influence to make provision for appropriate management,
+5.9 Drawing on recommendations from earlier stages of HRA work for the Local Plan, Policy ST40: Biodiversity and Geodiversity seeks to protect SACs.
+In addition, Policy ST40a: Recreational Disturbance Avoidance and Mitigation Strategy (RAMS) requires development to provide on-site mitigation to avoid, reduce and mitigate recreational disturbance impacts, and housing development within the zones of influence to make financial contributions towards off-site mitigation as identified in the emerging RAMS.

-mitigation and monitoring on site, to address recreational impacts.
 It is envisaged that such avoidance and mitigation requirements could include: